History of games: Pre-modern

 Some of the most common pre-historic and ancient gaming tools were made of bone, especially from the Talus bone, these have been found worldwide and are the ancestors of knucklebones as well as dice games.
-Dice were invented at least 5 000 years ago and early dice probably did not have six sides.
+Dice were invented at least 5,000 years ago and early dice probably did not have six sides.
 These bones were also sometimes used for oracular and divinatory functions.
 Other implements could have included shells, stones and sticks.

-In ancient civilizations there was no clear distinction between the sacred and the profane.
-According to Durkheim, games were founded in a religious setting and were a cornerstone of social bonding.

 Middle East and the Mediterranean

 Board games likely originate from the ancient Near East, based on archeological findings.
 A series of 49 small carved painted figures found at the 5,000-year-old Başur Höyük burial mound in southeast Turkey could represent the earliest gaming pieces ever found.
 Similar pieces have been found in Tell Brak and Jemdet Nasr, but they were isolated.
 Researches have called the find Dogs and Pigs.
 The earliest board games were a pastime for the elite and were sometimes given as diplomatic gifts according to a study published in Antiquity.
 Another possibility is that boards were reserved for the elite, but lower classes played on boards scratched into stone or on the ground.
-Some archeologists think that stones carved with long rows, dated between 7000 BCE and 9000 BCE, were used for a mancala-like game.
+Some archeologists think that stones carved with long rows, dated between 7000 BC and 9000 BC, were used for a mancala-like game.

 The earliest known board games all used dice and were for two players.
-Among the earliest examples of a board game is senet, a game found in Predynastic and First Dynasty burial sites in Egypt (circa 3500 BCE and 3100 BCE, respectively) and in hieroglyphs dating to around 3100 BCE.
+Among the earliest examples of a board game is senet, a game found in Predynastic and First Dynasty burial sites in Egypt (circa 3500 BC and 3100 BC, respectively) and in hieroglyphs dating to around 3100 BC.
 The game was played by moving draughtsmen on a board of 30 squares arranged into three parallel rows of ten squares each.
 The players strategically moved their pieces based on the throw of sticks or bones.
 The goal was to reach the edge of the board first.
 Senet slowly evolved to reflect the religious beliefs of the Egyptians.
 The pieces represented human souls and their movement was based on the journey of the soul in the afterlife.
 Each square had a distinct religious significance, with the final square being associated with the union of the soul with the sun god Re-Horakhty.
 Senet may have also been used in a ritual religious context.